 Lesson Planning Components Language Functions Related Structures/Patterns Vocabulary Expansion At the advanced level, emphasis is placed on students implementing advanced structures and patterns in their writing and speaking and to recognize the nuances as they are used in reading and listening.
-Structures to be reviewed Past tenses in the indicative Pronouns - direct, indirect, reflexive Tier 1 Vocabulary related to the social, political and environmental challenges due to an increased world population For example, shortages of resources Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks For example, vocabulary required to analyze a graphic on population trends.
+Structures to be reviewed If clauses Pronouns - direct, indirect, reflexive Tier 1 Vocabulary related to the social, political and environmental challenges due to an increased world population For example, shortages of resources Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks For example, vocabulary required to analyze a graphic on population trends.

 Unit 4 AP Theme Personal and Public Identity Topic What defines us?
-Overview of Unit Learners will explore how language and culture influence our identity and how the arts are a reflection of our identity.
-Essential Question How do language and culture influence the identity of a person?
-How does one's identity develop over time?
-Unit Focus Learners will: define what constitutes identity. identify elements that shape one's identity. examine how living in a multicultural community impacts identity. discuss how language and culture influence our public and personal identity. analyze the connection between global citizenship and cultural identity. reflect on how the arts are used to reflect one's identity. investigate the role of tolerance and acceptance in fostering global citizenship.
+Overview Unit # 1 Students will explore how language and culture influence our identity and how art is reflection of our identity.
+Essential How do language and culture influence the identity of a person?
+Question How does one's identity develop over time?
+Unit Focus Learners will be able to: Define what constitutes identity.
+Identify elements that shape one's identity.
+Examine how living in a multicultural community impacts identity.
+Discuss how language and culture influence our public and personal identity Analyze the connection between global citizenship and cultural identity Reflect on how the arts are used to reflect one's identity Investigate the role of tolerance and acceptance in fostering global citizenship